yingweiwo

 Additional Infomation

-Propyl gallate is found in corn.
-Propyl gallate is an antioxidant used in foods especially animal fats and vegetable oils.
-Synergistic with other antioxidants such as Butylated hydroxyanisole DNB28-K and 2,6-Di-tert-butyl-4-methylphenol HCH42-H. Especially effective with polyunsaturated fats.
-Indirect food additive arising from paper or board packaging, adhesives and food contact polymers Propyl gallate is an anti-oxidant.
-It protects against oxidation by hydrogen peroxide and oxygen free radicals, in a catalytic manner similar to superoxide dismutase.
-Propyl gallate, or propyl 3,4,5-trihydroxybenzoate is an ester formed by the condensation of gallic acid and propanol.
-It is an antioxidant added to foods containing oils and fats to prevent oxidation.[citation needed] As a food additive, it is used under the E number E310.
+Propyl gallate is present in corn.
+Propyl gallate is an antioxidant commonly used in foods, especially animal fats and vegetable oils.
+It has a synergistic effect with other antioxidants such as butylated hydroxyanisole (DNB28-K) and 2,6-di-tert-butyl-4-methylphenol (HCH42-H).
+It is particularly effective in polyunsaturated fats.
+Propyl gallate is an antioxidant that can be indirectly used as a food additive, derived from paper or cardboard packaging, adhesives, and food contact polymers.
+It protects the body from oxidative damage by hydrogen peroxide and oxygen free radicals through a catalytic mechanism similar to superoxide dismutase.
+Propyl gallate, also known as propyl 3,4,5-trihydroxybenzoate, is an ester formed by the condensation of gallic acid and propanol.
+It is an antioxidant added to oily foods to prevent oxidation.
+[Citation needed] As a food additive, its E number is E310.

 Mechanism of Action